secretGeek/today-i-learned-staging/html/expando_accordian_with_html.md

 ## And add a cursor pointer to the summary

-Generally a good idea... (not useful for mobile)
+Generally a good idea... (though not useful for mobile)

 	summary {
 		cursor: pointer;
 	}

+## Caveat...

+- It's not supported in IE. We're finally getting to a point where those words don't mean so much. 😅.

 ## Source